fleming79/echo-kernel/README.md

 # jupyterlite-async-kernel

-An asynchronous Python kernel for JupyterLite providing an IPython shell.
+A Python kernel for JupyterLite providing an IPython shell.

-**Note: This is a demo implementation of [async-kernel](github.com/fleming79/async-kernel) running in Jupyterlite.**
+**Note: This is a demo implementation of [async-kernel](https://github.com/fleming79/async-kernel) running in Jupyterlite.**

 ## Requirements